isc-projects/froot-src/README.md

 Features
 --------

-- Written in multi-threaded C++14 this code runs on everything a Raspberry Pi to the largest multi-core server.
+- Written in multi-threaded C++14 this code runs on everything from a Raspberry Pi to the largest multi-core server.

-    - on a RPi3 B+ it has been benchmarked to run at 15,000 queries per second

     - on higher-end servers it can saturate a 10 Gbps network port (~2M responses per second) using only 3 to 4 CPU cores.

+    - on a RPi3 B+ it has been benchmarked to run at 15,000 queries per second.
+A single RPi should be able to service dozens of recursive servers.

 - achieves high using Linux raw sockets in `AF_PACKET` mode to reduce the number of context switches and data copying operations.